What do students do in this clinic?

 Can students with full-time jobs take this clinic?

-Representation-track students with full time jobs may take this clinic if they are able to attend an afternoon class (typically on Mondays) and have significant daytime flexibility, as the time commitment is likely to vary with the demands of the casework during the semester.
+Students with full time jobs may take this clinic if they are able to attend an afternoon class and have significant daytime flexibility, as the time commitment is likely to vary with the demands of the casework during the semester.
 However, students must be available for 8 hours of court observation at the beginning of the semester and for approximately 3 court appearances for each client they represent.
 A typical caseload is 1-2 cases per semester.
-Students must also be available for regular meetings with clients and with their supervising faculty member, but the timing is flexible.
+Students must also be available for regular meetings with clients and with their supervising faculty member, while the timing is flexible, these meetings may need to occur during business hours.

 -